 - Well did you seriously think the stammering might just disappear tomorrow (if they assert they did not consider time span at all, since clearly that was not their perception);

-- Are you seriously suggesting you did not think it ‘may well’ last 12 months (see the test for ‘long-term’ which is considered on Stammering starting in adulthood).
+- Are you seriously suggesting you did not think it ‘could well’ last 12 months (which is enough for it to be ‘long-term’: see above Long-term effect).

 Even if an employer’s witness stands by their position, the tribunal may well find it implausible.

 [I consider this as regards some other disabilities above: Some thoughts on ways to show perceived disability>Long-term effect.]